Macrometacorp/docs/docs/cep/table/index.md

 Any table defined in a stream worker is automatically a store for that stream worker.
 Tables can be stores or [sinks](../sink/).

+You can query table contents using [Table Operators](table-operators).

 ## Syntax

 There are two ways to define tables.